Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Lower Queen Anne

 The Lower Queen Anne neighborhood has a median purchase price of $652,042 and a median monthly rent of $1,778.
-This neighborhood has a median household income of $89,961.
+This neighborhood is safer than 0% of the city.

 While Queen Anne as a whole is a popular Seattle neighborhood for families, the Lower Queen Anne area is a favorite with singles and young professionals looking for Contemporary apartments and condos near Uptown Seattle!
 Lower Queen Anne offers tons of local green space, great walkability, hip bars and restaurants, and close proximity to Downtown Seattle.
 In addition, Lower Queen Anne has great views of the Elliott Bay Marina where you can get some of the best views of the Seattle skyline.
 Perhaps best of all, residents are also right next to Seattle Center, which offers an abundance of live performance venues, museums, and dining options—it’s even home to the Space Needle, Seattle’s most recognizable landmark.